ShinJustinHolly3317/Four-in-a-row-Game/README.md

 # Game_Four-in-a-row
 A advanced version of Tic-Tac-Toe
----

 ## How to play
-1. Use left ← / right → key to move
+1. Use left ← / right → to move
 2. Use down ↓ to drop the ball

 ## How to win